flucoma/flucoma-docs/doc/BufCompose.rst

 :control source:

-   The bufNum of the source buffer.
+   The name of the source buffer.

 :control startFrame: